Universal Bulb/Dimmer Test Tool

 Disclaimer:

 Since this project deals with a mains voltage of 230 V (or 115 V, depending on your country), you absolutely need to know what you're doing.
 This is NOT a beginner's project, neither while constructing nor while using it.
-Some of the lamp sockets are not foolproof, they allow an inadvertent finger to be inserted into themselves, causing an electrical shock that is extremely unpleasant in the best case, but can kill you in the worst!
+Some of the lamp sockets are not foolproof, they allow an inadvertent finger to be inserted into themselves, causing an electrical shock that is extremely unpleasant at best, but can kill you in the worst case!
 Sometimes, learning by doing might be too slow.

 Apart from that, it is understood that not every fault in every luminaire can be found with this tool.